ISAITB/docs-itb-ta/source/manageConformanceStatements/index.rst

 To create a new conformance statement for your selected system click the **Create conformance statement** button from the top right side of the conformance statement listing's header.
 This presents to you a wizard to construct your conformance statement.

 The first step is to select the **domain** relevant to your conformance statement.
-Note that this screen will typically be skipped if you are associated to a community linked to a single domain, considering the domain as selected by default.
+Note that this screen will typically be skipped if your community is linked to a single domain, considering the domain as selected by default.

 .. figure:: ../screenshots/conformance_statements_create_step1.PNG
   :align: center